okta/okta.github.io/_source/_posts/2018-12-18-secure-spring-rest-api.md

 Now, let's code something!

-First, edit the `pom.xml` file and add the Spring Security and Okta dependency.
+First, edit the `pom.xml` file and add the Spring Security and Okta dependencies.
 They will enable all Spring AND Okta OAuth 2.0 goodness:

 ```xml
 <!-- security - begin -->